AntoineLevyy/draftAI/README.md

-# Draft AI - Soccer Player Scouting App
+# draftme - Soccer Player Scouting App

 A web application for scouting USL League One and MLS Next Pro soccer players.